 CHE 207.
 Organic Chemistry I. 4 Credits.

 Organic chemistry is the study of carbon and its compounds.
 In the first semester, the structures and properties of the basic hydrocarbons and their simple substitution products will be studied.
 This will allow us to explore the following fundamental topics in organic chemistry: isomers, nomenclature, basic reaction mechanisms, spectroscopy (IR, NMR and MS).
 The functional groups will be introduced.
 Laboratory work will develop basic skills and techniques, and be correlated with class discussion.
 Lab sessions will be hands on experiences revolving around and applying the topics listed in the lab section of the syllabus.
-Prerequisites: CHE108 with a grade of C or higher, ENG102; MAT126, MAT143 or MAT162.
+Prerequisites: CHE 108 with a grade of C- or higher, MAT 163 (or co-requisite).
 Fall.

 CHE 208.
 Organic Chemistry II.
 4 Credits.